Check your health needs

 What to bring

-To ensure we can provide you with best practice care during your studies, bring the following with you to New Zealand:
+To ensure we can provide you with the best care during your studies, bring the following with you to New Zealand:

 - your medical notes (translated into English)